safierinx-a/safierinx-a.github.io/_posts/2020-05-22-ModivsRaGa-Twitter-Edition.md

 ![](/post_resources/Pol/unnamed-chunk-5-1.png)
 Wow, Modi’s tweets are overwhelmingly positive whilst Rahul Gandhi’s are a bit more equally distributed between negative and positive.
-Let’s look at the standout words from amongst them.
+Let’s look at the stand-out words from amongst them.

 ``` r
 m<-  modi %>%